odoo/odoo/doc/howtos/rdtraining/other_module.rst

 is no easy way to know how to create any given object in Odoo.
 Most of the time, it is necessary to have a look at its model to find the required fields and provide appropriate values.

-A good way to learn is to look how other modules do what you want to do.
+A good way to learn is to look at how other modules do what you want to do.
 For example, one of the basic flows of Sales is the creation of an invoice from a sales order.
 That looks like a good starting point since it does exactly what we want to do.
 Take some time to read and understand the `_create_invoices <https://github.com/odoo/odoo/blob/f1f48cdaab3dd7847e8546ad9887f24a9e2ed4c1/addons/sale/models/sale.py#L610-L717>`__